Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 Template Method: Define the skeleton of an algorithm in an operation, while deferring some steps to subclasses.

 Visitor: Represents an operation to be performed on the elements of an object structure

+# Iterator
+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).